MY FIREARMS JOURNEY

-My name is Bill Schwab Jr. and I have been involved with firearms for most of my life.
+My name is Bill Schwab Jr. and I have been involved with firearms for most of my life, and this is my firearms journey.
 I am not just a shooting or hunting enthusiast that wants to write about my shooting experiences.
 I worked in the business and I’ve been involved with firearms in some form or another for about 35 years.

 I have bought them, repaired them, sold them, and cussed them.
 I love to hold and admire them.
 I have owned classic Remington firearms and Colt handguns, and many others.
 Talking and writing about them is something I love to do.